thutch/thutch.github.com/source/_posts/2012-04-15-object-oriented-recursion.markdown

 Kent Beck's article on <a href=http://www.macqueen.us/smalltalkReport/ST/ST09/27be.pdf>Object-Oriented Reursion</a> was an epiphany to me when I first read it in 1996.
 It opened my eyes to different ways of working with objects.
 It made even more clear to me the concept of <a href=http://www.wordiq.com/definition/Polymorphism_in_object-oriented_programming>polymorphism</a>.
 To be able to send the same message to different objects is a powerful concept.

- I have used the Peano Number example from the article when learning a new programming language as it helps me to understand how polymorphism is applied in that language.
+ I have used the Peano Number example from the article when teaching myself a new programming language as it helps me to understand how polymorphism can be applied in that language.
 Also the example is just plain fun.
 If interested, the translations are available for <a href=https://github.com/thutch/PeanoNumber.Ruby>Ruby</a>, <a href=https://github.com/thutch/PeanoNumber.CSharp>C#</a>, and <a href=https://github.com/thutch/PeanoNumber.DartLang>Dart</a>.

 #### Mancala & OO Recursion

 Recently I participated in a <a href=http://dallashackclub.com/>Dallas Hack Club</a> where the kata for that night was the <a href=https://gist.github.com/2153731>Mancala game</a>.
-"Mancala is a two player game where each person takes turns "sowing" seeds from well to well" (Description from the <a href=https://gist.github.com/2153731>gist</a>)
+Mancala is a two player game where each person takes turns "sowing" seeds from well to well.

 One of the classes that we created for the Mancala game kata was the Well.
 A Mancala 'well' holds a number of seeds and is owned by a player.
 On a players turn, the player will take all the seeds from a selected well,  then "sow" a single seed to each well starting on the well to the right till all the seeds picked up from the initial well have been "sown", then the next player takes their turn.